ohthehugemanatee/win10vm/README.md

 * CPU cache in passthrough mode
 * Assign memory in 1GB hugepages
 * Enable 3d acceleration on the virtio GPU, but not the spice display

+### References

+* [Arch wiki on libvirt](https://wiki.archlinux.org/index.php/Libvirt) - general explanation and basic performance tips
+* [Setting up your VM with virtio drivers and SPICE](https://github.com/infokiller/win10-vm) - good guide to installing the fastest drivers available in a way that your IT organization will appreciate.
+* [QEMU optimization from null src](https://null-src.com/posts/qemu-optimization/post.php) - very detailed article on optimization techniques I didn't find elsewhere, including cpu isolation with cgroups, changing your kernel scheduler, and other improvements.
+* [RedHat Virtualization Tuning and Optimization guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_tuning_and_optimization_guide/index) - A great in-depth manual for optimization, although mostly aimed at the server use case.